awsdocs/amazon-sagemaker-developer-guide/doc_source/API_HyperParameterTuningJobConfig.md

 Valid Values:` Bayesian`
 Required: Yes

+ **TrainingJobEarlyStoppingType**   <a name="SageMaker-Type-HyperParameterTuningJobConfig-TrainingJobEarlyStoppingType"></a>
+Specifies whether to use early stopping for training jobs launched by the hyperparameter tuning job\.
+This can be one of the following values \(the default value is `OFF`\):
+OFF
+Training jobs launched by the hyperparameter tuning job do not use early stopping\.
+AUTO
+Amazon SageMaker stops training jobs launched by the hyperparameter tuning job when they are unlikely to perform better than previously completed training jobs\.
+For more information, see [Stop Training Jobs Early](http://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-early-stopping.html)\.
+Type: String
+Valid Values:` Off | Auto`
+Required: No

 ## See Also<a name="API_HyperParameterTuningJobConfig_SeeAlso"></a>

 For more information about using this API in one of the language\-specific AWS SDKs, see the following: